flemingsyaifullah/testapp/README.md

 Please develop above logic by giving new implementation to the abstract method of the interface

 To implement test case no. 3 you should <b>Not modify</b> the existing method implementation (test case number 2) because it used by current city.</br>
-And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
+And <b>Not modify</b> BaseEntity, Car and CarManufacturer classes because they are root classes.
 But you can create inheritance class from them.</br>

 You should use Entity Framework for query.<br/>
 In case you are not familiar with Entity Framework you can rewrite the query using another ORM (eg. Dapper) or Stored Procedure